proinsias/proinsias.github.io/_posts/2007/2007-03-01-minnow-telescope-finds-massive-planet.md

 [Caltech](https://www.caltech.edu/) in California!
 In the case of the TrES telescopes, all the required actions are scripted in advance, and computer runs this script during the night.
-In the morning, the observations are transferred over the internet to the observer’s home computer.
+In the morning, the observations are transferred over the internet to the observer's home computer.

 The three telescopes also act as backups for each other during periods